adamshostack/virtualworkshop/README.md

 # Before

 Consider stretching the workshop.
-Long
-Do we want a full day or to try a few hours per day over a few days? (“By spacing out the learning over a longer period, there is a much greater chance that your attendees will have the opportunity to digest, review, reflect, and apply what they learn” see [point 9](https://www.learningrevolution.net/host-a-virtual-conference-tips-for-success/))
+For example, do we want a full day or to try a few hours per day over a few days? (“By spacing out the learning over a longer period, there is a much greater chance that your attendees will have the opportunity to digest, review, reflect, and apply what they learn” see [point 9](https://www.learningrevolution.net/host-a-virtual-conference-tips-for-success/))

 Messaging that covers